ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.2.2 Tournament Operator must invite a minimum of two Rosters from any single VRS list.

-3.2.3 Tournament Operator must use the most recent version of the Invitation VRS (counter-strike_regional_standings\invitation\), as of the Invite Date.
+3.2.3 Tournament Operator must use the most recent version of the VRS, as of the Invite Date.

 3.2.4 Tournament Operator must invite Rosters sequentially, starting with the chosen starting VRS rank.